Cooks often assume that the best way to do something is the “classic method.”

 The average, run-of-the-mill oatmeal cookie dry out from the absorbent oats and dry raisins in the recipe.

-But 21 Day Fix creator Autumn Calabrese and her brother, chef Bobby Calabrese have solved that problem by replacing much of the dry ingredients, which act as binders, with moist, gooey bananas.
+But Ultimate Portion Fix creator Autumn Calabrese and her brother, chef Bobby Calabrese have solved that problem by replacing much of the dry ingredients, which act as binders, with moist, gooey bananas.

-Not only do the bananas add an extra pop of sweetness to this cookie recipe, they do a great job of binding all of the ingredients together and creating moist, delicious cookies.
+Not only do the bananas add an extra pop of sweetness to this cookie recipe, but they also do a great job of binding all of the ingredients together and creating moist, delicious cookies.

 With rolled oats, golden raisins, and chopped walnuts, these cookies are plenty sweet.
 Just a bit of cinnamon and a dash of salt are all the spice you need to make a healthier oatmeal raisin cookie that’s so simple kids could prepare the entire recipe almost all by themselves — oven work excluded, of course!

-Not only are these oatmeal cookies ideal after-school snacks, they make great after-dinner treats, too.
+Not only are these oatmeal cookies ideal after-school snacks, but they also make great after-dinner treats, too.